Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Drains Are Not All The Same!

-Whilst 'foul water' from toilets, sinks, showers and baths is directed to a water treatment plant via the sewerage system, 'surface water', rainwater from roofs, hard standings and roadside storm gullys, is sent directly to rivers and eventually the sea.
+Whilst 'foul water' from toilets, sinks, showers and baths is directed to a water treatment plant via the sewerage system, 'surface water', rainwater from roofs, hard standings and roadside storm gulleys, is sent directly to rivers and eventually the sea.

 We try to avoid putting anything down a surface water drain, other than clean water.

 The water treatment plants clean up the sewage and feed it into the river.
 The performance standards for these plants have been raised recently and a lot of investment is in process.
+Read about Macclesfield Waste Water Treatment Works

 In some areas these two drain types are joined into a 'combined sewer'.
 These are vulnerable to being overwhelmed in very heavy rainfall, and vulnerable to blockages restricting the system's ability to absorb the incoming flows.